andschneider/goqtt/README.md

 If you have Go installed you can run them with `go run ./examples/<example>`.

+If you don't have Go installed, the examples have been compiled to binaries for Linux (x86 and Arm) and Darwin (macOS).
+These can found in the [releases](https://github.com/andschneider/goqtt/releases) page.
+Download the correct .tar.gz for your platform and once uncompressed, the example binaries will be in an `examples` folder.
+These are CLIs and can be ran directly from your terminal.

 Each example has a Dockerfile if you don't have Go installed (and have Docker installed).
 To build an image, run `docker build -t <image-name> .` from an example directory.
 For example, from the `examples/connect` directory run `docker build -t conngoqtt .`.

 There is also a Docker Compose file which will spin up a broker, a subscriber, and a publisher.
 To run this, from the `examples` directory use: